BLUEBERRYP1LL/blueberryp1ll.github.io/_posts/2025-08-05-HTB-Planning-writeup.md

 From here its pretty easy, I will add a simply entry that modifies the /etc/passwd file to remove root password
 <img width="1205" height="1163" alt="2025-08-05 194444" src="https://github.com/user-attachments/assets/ad7768f8-9d0b-41fd-b738-ebbc3d65be60" />

-Waited a bit and then checked /etc/passwd.
-It worked.
+Waited a bit and then switched to user.
+It worked and didn`t asked password.

 <img width="654" height="105" alt="2025-08-05 194544" src="https://github.com/user-attachments/assets/005b957c-a160-4ff4-88a2-f9449fd3e6f8" />